pypr/pysph/docs/source/installation.rst

 following::

-  $ pip install --no-cache-dir pysph
+  $ pip install --no-cache-dir --no-build-isolation pysph

 In this case, pip_ will disregard its default cache and freshly download and build PySPH.
 This is often handy.